-The future of work is changing.
-Whether you are freelancing, starting your own nonprofit, or happily employed at an established organization, there are more ways than ever to design your own professional path, transition between fields, and create an impact.
+If there's one thing we have all learned through the last couple of years, it's that future of work is changing (and more rapidly than ever).
+Whether you are job hunting, freelancing, starting your own nonprofit, or happily employed at an established organization, there are more ways than ever to design your own professional path, transition between fields, and create an impact.

-But the range of opportunities can be tricky to navigate and even more challenging to articulate to others.
+And while the range of opportunities can at times be tricky to navigate, especially in 2022, they can be even more challenging to articulate to others.
 Once you’ve figured out the right path, how do you share your hopes and dreams with friends and family?

 Here’s how to describe, design, and pursue your non-traditional goals with clarity and confidence, even if you still feel like a work in progress.